verra11/University_Chatbot/data/nlu.md

 - show me what you can do
 - show me what you got
 - What can you do
+- what can you so
+- what can u do

 ## intent:more_options
 - more options